shuoyuan/ChainsFL-implementation/README.md

 ## Run one shard

-The shard could be deployed on a personal computer or the cloud server.
+The shard also could be deployed on a personal computer or the cloud server.

-Copy all the files of this repository to the location of deployment, and modify `line 466` for the real address of the DAG server deployed above.
+Copy all the files of this repository to the location of deployment, and modify `line 466` of `dagMainChain/clientRun.py` for the real address of the DAG server deployed above.
 Then run follower commands in the root path of this repository.

 ```
 # run the DAG client